The best walks around beautiful villages with a restaurant

 For a description of the village of Our, nobody has put it better than our good friend Jean-Luc Duvivier de Fortemps (in his book "The Lesse in the Ardennes" published by Presse Duculot).
 "The village of Our nestles in the hollow of the Our valley that has been gently eroded over time.
 The bottom of the valley is occupied by typical Ardennes-style buildings, while the steeper sides of the valley are covered in forest.
 The Our has carved out a short channel between the village and the watermill, where a chaotic pile or rocks hinders the river's flow.
 Its clear water flows quickly between the flat stones, whirls in the darker depths and forms countless mini-waterfalls".

-We suggest enjoying two treats from holders of our Ardennes brand.
-First, book a table or a room at the establishment run by the gentleman known as Maxime Collard.
-Second, (drum roll) book a seat at the dining table on a cart pulled by two Ardennes shire horses owned by the delightful Joffrey and Laetitia Guyaux
+We suggest enjoying a treat from a holders of our Ardennes brand.
+Book a table or a room at the establishment run by the gentleman known as Maxime Collard.

 Location: Paliseul, Province of Belgian Luxembourg, Ardennes region, Belgium.